prep2001-cloud/codex-mail/README.md

         └──────────────▶ Archive Agent
 ```

 The orchestrator consumes new Gmail messages, runs deterministic attachment processing first, and then enters an iterative planning loop.
-During each iteration, the planner receives the current observation and returns a structured JSON action (e.g., `{ "action": "goto", "url": "https://..." }`).
-The orchestrator executes that action through one of the available tools, feeds the resulting observation back into the planner, and repeats until an invoice document is retrieved or the planner stops.
+During each iteration, the planner receives the current observation and returns a structured JSON action (e.g., `{ "action": "download_url", "url": "https://.../invoice.pdf" }`).
+The orchestrator executes that action through one of the available API-driven tools, feeds the resulting observation back into the planner, and repeats until an invoice document is retrieved or the planner stops.

+Available planner actions are intentionally limited to API-friendly operations:

+- `download_url` – fetch an invoice file directly from an HTTP(S) endpoint.
+- `finish` – indicate that all useful work is complete.
+- `ignore` – mark the message as out-of-scope when no invoices are present.

+UI automation (clicking, typing, etc.) is deliberately excluded to satisfy the "API-only" requirement.

 ## Key Components